 1. Save Money this Month by Cutting Cable!

 This is one that I instantly thought of while drafting this post.
 Who needs cable nowadays, right?!
 With so much free content on YouTube, Instagram, Facebook and more – cable is definitely not a necessity.

 Think about how much money you’d save if you gave up cable for a year.
 Is it over $600 for some of you?
-That may seem like a little when it’s taken out month by month but it adds up to a hefty amount.
+It might not seem like much since it’s taken out every month but it sure adds up!
 Think about cutting your cable and watching some fun videos on YT.
-Cat videos will entertain you for hours!
+Cat and videos will entertain you for hours!

 For the others such as Netflix and Hulu – why not join forces with a friend or family member?
 Think about everyone you know and what they’re subscribed to.
 If you’re subscribed to the same thing – why not start a family plan and share accounts?
 I do this for all of my accounts and it works perfectly.

 The monthly charge of $15 or so dollars can be reduced to a couple bucks a month for you.
 Consider going this route with people you know will keep their word and pay their share.

 Nothing beats a late-night run to McDonald’s (@me)!
 But alas, the money spent there and at other fast food restaurants will drill a hole in your wallet.
 If you look back at your bank statements and add up how much you spend on eating out – the number may startle you.

 Eating at home doesn’t have to be lackluster or boring!
 There are countless recipes you can find on Pinterest and YouTube for free!
 It can save you a couple hundred bucks a month if you chow down your meals at home.
 If you’d like to get started on meal planning but aren’t sure where to begin, check out my post on 10 Steps to Make Eating at Home Easier!